-There are many reasons why an expat can choose Colombia as their destination country for long stays.
-One of them is the numerous holidays that the country has, positioning itself worldwide as number 9 with the most festive and in Latin America as the second.
+There are many reasons why an expat might choose Colombia as their destination for a long-term stay.
+One of them is the numerous holidays that the country has, positioning itself worldwide as number 11 with the most festive and in Latin America as the second.

 11 Puentes